|Course Length:||3 Years Full-Time|

-A wide range of methods will be used to help you learn including lectures, seminars and laboratory work, tutorials, workshops, presentations, fieldwork, directed independent study, research and ICT based learning.
+A wide range of methods will be used to help you learn including lectures, seminars, tutorials, workshops, presentations, directed independent study, research and ICT based learning.
 For each module you will have a module booklet and access to an electronic learning resource area that tells you what sessions are about, what to read, how you will be assessed and coursework guidance.

 You will undertake a work-based placement during the final year of the programme.

 How will I be assessed?

 Assessment is varied.
 You will learn to write essays, undertake projects, prepare poster presentations, plan/deliver/evaluate teaching sessions and propose and write a piece of original independent research.
 We may use formal examinations from time to time, but they never account for more than 50% of the marks for any module.

 You will be taught by highly experienced and enthusiastic staff with a wealth of experience of working within a physical education context.